Sadickachuli/Automated-Grant-Impact-Analysis/README.md

 # **Grant Report Analysis App**

-This project consists of FastAPI backend for analyzing grant reports and a React frontend (with Vite and TypeScript) for the user interface.
+This project consists of a FastAPI backend for analyzing grant reports and a React frontend (with Vite and TypeScript) for the user interface.

 ![grantAI](https://github.com/user-attachments/assets/764c9988-086d-47da-9047-13955c2a7203)